With some of the whitest sand beaches in the world and gentle aqua waters, Jervis Bay is one of Australia's most popular seaside destinations.

 Scuba dive Jervis Bay Marine Park

 Scuba divers and snorkellers love the clear waters of Jervis Bay Marine Park.
 Dive Jervis Bay runs dive and snorkel trips, as well as dive certification courses, out of Huskisson, and you can expect to see octopus, cuttlefish and sea dragons.
 Various boat and shore dives cater to all levels of experience.
-You can also hire your equipment here.

 Go whale and dolphin watching